rucio/containers/ui/README.md

     Redirect /foo http://bar
 ```

-You can add multiple refirects if you specify the value of the environment variable in the following format: `/{path1} {url1}, /{path2} {url2}, ...`.
+You can add multiple redirects if you specify the value of the environment variable in the following format: `/{path1} {url1}, /{path2} {url2}, ...`.
 For example `RUCIO_HTTPD_ADDITIONAL_REDIRECTS="/foo http://bar, /baz http://qux"` will add the following lines to the apache config located at `/etc/httpd/conf.d/rucio.conf` inside the container:

 ```bash
     Redirect /foo http://bar